iv4xr-project/JLabGym/docs/ControlAndObservation.md

 Recall that when you ask for an observation (e.g. through `env.observe()`), the World Model that you obtain also contains the field `elements` containing all the in-game objects/entities that the agent currently see.

-An in-game entity is represented by an instance of `LabEntity` which in turn is a subclass of  `eu.iv4xr.framework.world.WorldEntity`.
+An in-game entity is represented by an instance of [`LabEntity`](./src/main/java/world/LabEntity.java) which in turn is a subclass of  [`WorldEntity`](https://github.com/iv4xr-project/aplib/blob/master/src/main/java/eu/iv4xr/framework/mainConcepts/WorldEntity.java).
 This structure contains information on the agent's properties/state.
 The following fields/getters are available:

 1. `String id`: an _id_ that uniquely identify the entity.